Science explains why you'll get sad when 'Game of Thrones' goes off the air

-Having 'Mad Men' withdrawal?
+Having withdrawal from your favorite TV show?
 A social psychologist explains why.

 With 121 million viewers, the series finale of "M*A*S*H" is still one of the most-watched television shows in American history.
 Since then, we’ve said goodbye to many beloved shows including: "Friends," "Seinfeld," "The Sopranos," "Breaking Bad."
 With each one, we feel like we are losing a close friend.

-For many fans of TV shows, seeing their favorite fictional characters walk off into the sunset can be just as hard as saying goodbye to a real-life friend.
-Spend enough time with a character from "Seinfeld" or "Mad Men" in your living room, and when they leave it can actually cause you to feel sad.
-That is the finding of research by Professor Jonathan Cohen of the University of Haifa in Israel, who studies our friendships with TV characters.
+For fans of TV shows, seeing their favorite fictional characters walk off into the sunset can be just as hard as saying goodbye to a real-life friend.
+Spend enough time with a character from "Game of Thrones" or "Mad Men" in your living room, and when they leave it can actually cause you to feel sad.
+That is the finding of research by Professor Jonathan Cohen of the University of Haifa in Israel, who studies people's friendships with TV characters.
 Yes, that's a real field of study.

-Our connections with any fictional character – from Harry Potter to Tony Soprano – are called "para-social" relationships.
+Our connections with any fictional character – from Harry Potter to Arya Stark – are called "para-social" relationships.
 "We tend to develop relationships with these characters, and they develop more over time," Cohen told From The Grapevine.

 Research in this area dates back to the 1950s – with the advent of television – when Americans began to feel a sense of connection to the people on their TV screen: Newscasters and talk show hosts, singers and sportscasters.
 Later, this evolved into relationships with fictional characters from TV shows.